Your guide to July 4th events across the region

 Aurora: 5K and 1-mile walk/run, Bicentennial Park, state Route 43 and East Pioneer Trail, at 8 a.m.
 (Registration at 7 a.m.).
 Parade starts at 11 a.m. at Barrington Town Square.
 Festival from noon to 3 p.m. at Kiwanis Moore Park.
 Food trailers will be open.
 Post Road will perform at 7:30 p.m.
 Fireworks at Pioneer baseball fields 9:45 p.m.

 Cuyahoga Falls: The Great Patriot 5K Run, starts at 8 a.m. at First Christian Church, 230 Stow Ave., between Second and Third streets.
 There will also be a kids fun run.
-Advance registration is recommended at www.ThePatriotRun.com.
+Registration is recommended at www.ThePatriotRun.com.
 It is sponsored by the Falls Cancer Club.

 Fairlawn: Parade from St. Hilary Church parking lot, 2750 W. Market St., at 4:30 p.m., heading west on West Market Street, ending in the parking lot across from Summit Mall.
 Food trucks at Bicentennial Park starting at 5 p.m.
 The Mick & Rick Band will perform 5:30 to 7:30 p.m., followed by two-hour concert with Brass Band of the Western Reserve at 8 p.m.
 Fireworks about 10 p.m.
 Free shuttle bus rides to and from Macy's at Summit Mall to the park starting at 5 p.m.